Mark Scott-Crossley in custody

-Mark Scott-Crossley, the man implicated in an alleged attempted murder outside Hoedspruit on 14 December was arrested in Pretoria after he handed himself over to Police yesterday (Wednesday).
+Mark Scott-Crossley, the man implicated in an alleged attempted murder outside Hoedspruit on 14 December will appear in the Lenyenye Magistrate’s Court on Friday after he handed himself over to Police in Pretoria last Wednesday.

-Provincial Police Head of Corporate Communication Motlafela Mojapelo said Scott-Crossly will be transported to Hoedspruit to face a charge of attempted murder after an alleged attack on an employee of an animal rehabilitation centre Silence Mabunda who was reportedly run over twice by a 4×4 vehicle outside Hoedspruit on 14 December.
-Mojapelo was not sure when he would appear in court.
+Provincial Police Head of Corporate Communication Motlafela Mojapelo said Scott-Crossly briefly appeared in court on Friday after which the case was postponed for bail application.
+He remains in custody.

+A manhunt was launched for Scott-Crossley following the alleged attempt on the life of Silas Mabunda, an employee of an animal rehabilitation centre, by reportedly running him over twice with a 4×4 vehicle.

 A day prior to his arrest Police were still searching for Scott-Crossley.
-Mojapelo indicated last week that Scott-Crossly’s attorney allegedly approached the Hoedspruit Police Station last Thursday to arrange for bail application.
-“Once the suspect is brought in, he will be arrested and processed like any other suspect.
-Whereas we are aware of the suspect’s rights in terms of bail application, no process will be overlooked for purposes of giving any individual preferential treatment,” Mojapelo then said.
+Mojapelo then indicated that Scott-Crossly’s attorney allegedly approached the Hoedspruit Police Station to arrange for bail application.
+Mojapelo responded to the actions of the attorney saying that: “Once the suspect is brought in, he will be arrested and processed like any other suspect.
+Whereas we are aware of the suspect’s rights in terms of bail application, no process will be overlooked for purposes of giving any individual preferential treatment.”

-Early in December Mojapelo announced that the Police were searching for Scott-Crossly after the alleged incident involving Mabunda.

 Scott-Crossly made international headlines in 2004 after he threw a former employee, Nelson Chisale in a lion camp.
 He was sentenced to life imprisonment in October 2005 but he turned to the Supreme Court of Appeal in Bloemfontein who substituted his murder conviction into five years imprisonment because the prosecution had failed to prove beyond reasonable doubt that Chisale was still alive when he was thrown among the lions.